discordjs/guide/guide/oauth2/README.md

 </html>
 ```

-Here you just grab the access token and type from the url if it's there and use it to get info on the user, which is then used to greet them.
+Here you grab the access token and type from the url if it's there and use it to get info on the user, which is then used to greet them.
 In the following sections, we'll go over various details of Discord and OAuth2.

 ## More details

 ### The state parameter

-OAuth2's protocols provide a `state` parameter which is supported by Discord.
-This is used to help prevent [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks and can also be used to represent the state of your application.
-This should be generated per user and appended to the OAuth2 url.
-For a very basic example, you can use a randomly generated string encoded in Base64 as the state parameter.
+OAuth2's protocols provide a `state` parameter, which Discord supports.
+This parameter helps prevent [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks and represents your application's state.
+The state should be generated per user and appended to the OAuth2 url.
+For a basic example, you can use a randomly generated string encoded in Base64 as the state parameter.

 ```js
 function generateRandomString() {